toadstorm/MOPS/README.md

 * Do **NOT** install to $HOME/houdiniXX.X or $HOME/houdiniX.Y.
 These are your preferences directories!
 Only the JSON goes here!

 * Do **NOT** install to your Houdini program directory!

+This directory is your **MOPs installation directory**.
+For the purposes of this tutorial, we'll use the path `C:\VFX\MOPS` as the example.

 **Option 1 (users who are familiar with Git)**:
-Navigate to the folder you want to contain MOPs, and from BASH / Git BASH type:
+Navigate to the folder you want to contain MOPs (C:\VFX), and from BASH / Git BASH type:
 `git clone https://github.com/toadstorm/MOPS.git`

 **Option 2 (what's Git?)**: